rjwaters147/Unraid-HamaTV-Plex/README.md

 ## Unraid UserScripts Plugin

-These scripts are intended to be used with the [UserScripts](https://forums.unraid.net/topic/87104-plugin-userscripts/) plugin for Unraid.
+These scripts are intended to be used with the [UserScripts](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/) plugin for Unraid.
 The UserScripts plugin allows you to create custom scripts and schedule them to run at specific times, making it perfect for automating tasks like installing and updating plugins for Plex.

-### How to Install UserScripts Plugin:

-1. Open the Unraid web GUI.
-2. Go to the "Plugins" tab.
-3. Click on "Install Plugin."
-4. Paste the URL for the UserScripts plugin: `https://raw.githubusercontent.com/Squidly271/userscripts/master/plugin/userscripts.plg`
-5. Click "Install."

-Once installed, you can use the UserScripts interface to create new scripts and schedule them to run automatically.